GeoNode/documentation/admin/admin_panel/index.rst

 be possible to **update only** the metadata descriptions for restrictions and spatial representation types.

 Such lists are *read-only* by default since they have been associated to the specific codes of the ``ISO 19115`` metadata schema.
-Changing them would require the system to provide a custom dictionary throguh the metadata catalog too.
+Changing them would require the system to provide a custom dictionary through the metadata catalog too.
 Such functionality is not supported actually by GeoNode.

 Metadata Topic Categories
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Through the :guilabel:`Admin > Base > Metadata Topic Categories` panel it will be possible to manage all the resource metadata categories avaialble into the system.

-Notice that by default, GeoNode provides the standard topic categories avaialble with the ``ISO 19115`` metadata schema.
+Notice that by default, GeoNode provides the standard topic categories available with the ``ISO 19115`` metadata schema.
 Changing them means that the system won't be compliant with the standard ``ISO 19115`` metadata schema anymore. ``ISO 19115`` metadata schema extensions are not currently supported natively by GeoNode.

 It is worth notice that GeoNode allows you to associate `Font Awesome Icons <https://fontawesome.com/icons?d=gallery>`_ to each topic category through their ``fa-icon`` code.